kannankvs/md2/Command-Reference.md

 **config warm_restart neighsyncd_timer**

 TBD: This command sets the neighsyncd_timer value for warm_restart of "swss" service.
 When swss service is warm rebooted, it waits until this timer expiry to complete the warm reboot process.
 Users can modify this value based on the number of neighbors and numbers of routes that are present at the moment.
+When the timer expires, it will print an error message about failure, but its not a hard failure (lets confirm this with Linkedin).
+AI: Lets ask Linkedin guy.

   - Usage:
     config warm_restart bgp_timerneighsyncd_timer <seconds>